11Shivam11/Java/BirthdayParadox/README.md

 Where, i is day of year, success[i] is number of successes at ith day and trials is number of trials conducted.

 This project gives output by plotting the graph.
-For plotting JFreeChart API is used which could be downloaded from http://sourceforge.net/projects/jfreechart/files/
+For graph plotting JFreeChart API is used which could be downloaded from http://sourceforge.net/projects/jfreechart/files/